vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-statistics.md

 Then the probability of less likely distributions is also computed in order to obtain the $p$-values.
 Within Barnard’s test the $p$-value is calculated for each possible value of $\hat p$ between 0 and 1, so that a continuous range of hypothetical $p$-values can be built.
 The value of $\hat p$ is then selected as the value which produces the largest $p$-value, which will still be less than the $p$-value obtained with Fisher's exact method.
 This is due to the fact that Barnard's method does not set a strict condition of total number of successes equal to some number, so it makes the distribution of probabilities among possible combinations less discrete.

 In Barnard's test the rule of maximization of the $p$-value may work against preserving the statistical power if the number of rows and columns in contingency tables grows.
 Therefore, the method should be generally applied only for 2 $\times$ 2 tables.
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

-## Chi-square

-Chi-square test, also known as Pearson's chi-square test is used in hypothesis testing regarding datapoints being distributed among categories according to some theoretical distribution.
-In other words the significance test is performed on the difference between the observed and the theoretical distribution of observations among categories.
-Under the null hypothesis there is no difference between these distributions, so the test checks how likely the observed distribution among categories is, assuming the null hypothesis is true.

-Another application of chi-square tests is checking whether two random variables are independent.

-Each observation may be viewed separately for each category as a realization of the Bernoulli trial where the outcome may result in either belonging to the category or not.
-The chi-square tests are performed under the assumptions that the observations are random, independent and normally distributed which is often justified via the [Central limit theorem]({{ site.baseurl }}{% link _posts/2021-01-16-sampling-distribution.md %}).